San Diego Child Abuse Lawyers

 Child Neglect or Denial of Critical Care

-A caretaker will refuse adequate food‚ shelter‚ clothing‚ emotional support or any care necessary for the child’s health.
-This puts the child at risk of a health-threatening situation.
+Child neglect occurs when a caretaker refuses to provide adequate food, shelter, clothing, emotional support, or any care necessary for the child’s health.
+This puts the child at risk of developing a medical issue.

 Signs of Neglect